antonymarcano/postcode/README.md

     npm install

-Then try:

-    npm test

-You should see something like this:
+You should see some output showing any dependencies being installed.
+Tests will then be run showing something like this:

     Starting...